Protecting Ocean Species and Their Habitats

 Smarter decisions about how we use and invest in nature for marine conservation and climate change adaptation will make a profound difference for the more than 2 billion people living in coastal regions.
 Our audacious plan.

-2. We Address the Impacts of Climate Change on the Ocean
+2. We Reduce the Impacts of Climate Change on the Ocean

 We tackle climate risks and build coastal resilience by: